pvcdo/bootcamp-mrv/3_INTRO_JAVASCRIPT/atividade-todolist/README.md

 ***

-# Comparar, somar, comparar
+# To-do-list

 ## Introduction

-This project was part of the javascript syntax and operators class at [DIO](https://web.dio.me/).
+This project was part of the class "Introdução ao JavaScript" at [DIO](https://web.dio.me/).

 Represents a task scheduler done with HTML, CSS e Vanilla JavaScript.